FREQUENTLY ASKED QUESTIONS

 We will be hosting the Lam Rim Chenmo course on our site as well.
 We’ll begin this process just as soon as we have the FBT course up and running smoothly.
 This course, also called The Stages of the Path to Enlightenment, is based on the three-book series by Lama Tsongkhapa, and is the follow-on course from the FBT.
 Once the Lam Rim Chenmo course is in place, we will be able to turn our attention to developing further online courses based on Geshe Tashi’s other teaching materials.

-I’ve joined the FBT Course and I have a technical question.
+I’ve been accepted onto the FBT Course and I have a technical issue.

 Please visit our Frequently Asked Technical Questions page.